spantaleev/matrix-docker-ansible-deploy/README.md

 ### Bridges

-Bridges can be used to connect your matrix installation with third-party communication networks.
+Bridges can be used to connect your Matrix installation with third-party communication networks.

 | Name | Default? | Description | Documentation |
 | ---- | -------- | ----------- | ------------- |